vchou105/CSE110/index.md

-# Vicky's Page
+# Welcome to Vicky's Page 👋

-**Welcome!** 👋 Check out the sections in the page navigator below and I hope to get to know you too 😄
+Check out the sections in the page navigator below and I hope to get to know you too 😄

 ---